stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 strong, and we could detect scarcely a sign of that other nameless scent.
 Puffs of visible vapour ahead bespoke increasing contrasts in temperature, and the relative nearness of the sunless sea-cliffs of the great abyss.
-Then, quite unexpectedly, we saw certain obstructions on the polished floor ahead&mdash;obstructions which were quite definitely not penguins&mdash;and turned on our second torch after making sure that the objects were quite stationary.
+Then, quite unexpectedly, we saw certain obstructions on the polished floor ahead--obstructions which were quite definitely not penguins--and turned on our second torch after making sure that the objects were quite stationary.

     XI.